 Take your piece of Fabric B (2.5 yards of 60” wide, or the equivalent of 45” pieced together like the first section).

 Lay it, centered, directly on top of Fabric AC.
-Right sides should be touching.
+The right sides should be touching.
 This is critical for this to work.
 Got it?
-Right sides face each other, wrong sides face outward.
+The right sides face each other, and the wrong sides face outward.
 Smooth out all sides.
 Pull taut everywhere.

 Like so.
 Now open up the fold, and lay the batting, centered, on top of your quilt.
 You should be laying it on top of the wrong side of Fabric B.